Spin-flip processes and radiative decay of dark intravalley excitons in transition metal dichalcogenide monolayers: Polarization susceptibility

 \subsection{General definitions}

 The main quantity which we use to describe the interaction of excitons with light is the susceptibility $\chi_{ij}(\vec{q},\omega)$, defined as the mechanical response of the excitonic polarization to the electric field at the frequency $\omega$ and the in-plane wave vector~$\vec{q}$.
-(The term ``mechanical'' implies that the only the direct Coulomb interaction is taken into account for the moment; the exchange interaction will be included in the framework of macroscopic electrodynamics.)
+(The term ``mechanical'' implies that only the direct Coulomb interaction is taken into account for the moment; the exchange interaction will be included in the framework of macroscopic electrodynamics.)
 We define the polarization $\vec{P}$ as the dipole moment per unit area.
-It is a three-dimensional vector, whose $z$ component is defined by Eq.~(\ref{HRashba=}), while the in-plane components are most conveniently defined via the in-plane current $\vec{j}=\partial\vec{P}/\partial{t}$.
+It is a three-dimensional vector, whose $z$ component is defined via~(\ref{HRashba=}) as the operator multiplying $-\mathcal{E}_z$, while the in-plane components are most conveniently defined via the in-plane current $\vec{j}=\partial\vec{P}/\partial{t}$.
 The current operator is obtained in the usual way from $\partial\mathcal{H}_\tau(\vec{k})/\partial\vec{k}$, where we retain only the leading terms at $k\to{0}$: